Save America's Treasures Grants

 - Federal agencies funded by the Department of the Interior and Related Agencies with the exception of the National Park Service (NPS).

-- Grants will not be available for work on sites or collections owned by the NPS.
+- Grants are not be available for work on sites or collections owned by the NPS.

 - Other federal agencies collaborating with a nonprofit partner to preserve the historic properties or collections owned by the federal agency may submit applications through the nonprofit partner.